LispCookbook/cl-cookbook/debugging.md

 With its companion library `log4slime`, we can interactively change the log level:

-- globally,
+- globally
-- per package,
+- per package
-- per function,
+- per function
-- and by CLOS methods and CLOS hierarchy (before and after methods).
+- and by CLOS methods and CLOS hierarchy (before and after methods)

 It is very handy, when we have a lot of output, to turn off the logging of functions or packages we know to work, and thus narrowing